Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

-Finally, we take a deeper look at the specific edits that cause the inflection point.
+Finally, we take a deeper look at the specific edits that cause the inflection point in ROME.
 We call these edits \textbf{\textit{disabling edits}}, as they disable the model and make it unusable for downstream tasks.
+Note that these are facts that ROME is successfully able to edit in the model.
 Are these disabling edits a result of continuous sequential editing that accumulates over time or of one specific fact that is especially hard for a model to learn?

-We find that when we edit the facts corresponding to the disabling edits as the first edit made to the model, the model is still left completely disabled, that is, it is still unable to perform any downstream tasks, and the normalized distance of the layer weights from the original weights is comparable to the distances seen around the spikes.
-This shows that the disabling edits in ROME are not a result of continuous sequential editing of the model, but are a fundamental limitation of ROME.
+We find that when we edit the facts corresponding to disabling edits as the first edit made to the model, the model is still left completely disabled, and the normalized distance of the layer weights from the original weights is comparable to the distances seen around the spikes.
+This can be seen in Table \ref{table:disabling}, where we present the average normalized L2 norm between the edited model layer and its original weights when only one edit is made to the model.
+We find that disabling edits have three orders of magnitude larger distance than non-disabling edits.
+This shows that the disabling edits in ROME are not a result of continuous sequential editing of the model, but a fundamental limitation of ROME.
 We can describe disabling edits as facts that ROME is unable to successfully edit without crippling the model.
-This also disproves the fundamental hypothesis behind ROME that knowledge in LLMs can be edited by changing the weights of a single layer inside the model.

-We also want to point out that while existence of such disabling edits are a fundamental limitation of ROME, it can also be used as a feature.
-If we can test the editability of a fact prior to editing by checking if it is a disabling fact, we can possibly prevent catastrophic forgetting when using ROME.
-Such explorations are beyond the scope of this paper and should be part of future research.
+Such disabling edits can also be a source of potential adversarial attacks.